The role of praise in working with young people

 • When you feel good about the young person, say so.
 See if you can give the young person some words of encouragement every day.
 The small things you say can build up over time to have a big effect.
 For the young people who find it threatening to receive even the smallest compliment, it might just be saying ‘good job’ or fist bump.

 • Catch the young people doing something right.
-Pay attention to what’s going on and you will see things that are going well; comment.
+Pay attention to what’s going on and you will see things that are going well.
+When you do, comment.
 Look for little changes and successes.
 Rather than waiting until the young person has done something big to give a compliment, try to praise any effort or improvement.

 • Accept that everyone’s different.
-Praise the young person for her/his/their unique strengths and encourage her/him/them to develop and feel excited about her/his/their particular interests.
+Praise the young person for their unique strengths and encourage them to develop and feel excited about their particular interests.
 This will help the young person to develop a sense of pride and confidence.

 • Praise effort as well as achievement.
 Recognise and praise how hard the young person is trying – for example, ‘You worked really hard on keeping your cool’ or ‘Thank you for starting to sort out your room’.
 You need to find what works for each young person.